dataisamazing/Machine-Learning-Projects-Notes/README.md

 # Machine-Learning

-* All ML and AI concepts and notes will be Uploded in this Space.
+* All ML and AI Projects and notes will be Uploded in this Space.

 ## You can Read My Blogs Here